 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - ¼ cup chopped fresh parsley

-- 1 ½ pounds beef tenderloin or flank steak , cut into 1/8-inch thick strips
+- 1 ½ pounds beef tenderloin or flank steak (cut across the grain into ⅛-inch thick strips)

 - ½ cup sour cream